Koa67/Khashika_v3/_CONTEXT.md

 ## Decision Log (date - decision - why)
 - YYYY-MM-DD: BRICKMODE introduced (Patch/Plan modes, guard hook) — prevent repo drift & reduce regressions

+## E2E Policy (BRICKMODE)
+- Checkout E2E is required only when Stripe env is configured (CI/staging).
+Locally it may be skipped if keys are missing.